 We achieve our mission through:

 - Community education, and

-- Land trust projects.
+- Land protection projects.

 Our land trust activities center on the acquisition of conservation easements, agreements between the land trust and property owners protecting environmentally strategic areas in the Baraboo Range.
-As of April 2014 we have completed land protection agreements with 33 landowners of nearly 3,600 acres of important forests, farms, streams, wetlands, bluffs, and natural areas.
+As of April 2014 we have completed land protection agreements with 33 landowners of nearly 3,600 acres of important forests, farms, streams, wetlands, bluffs and natural areas.